artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

   <img src="ProgramS.png" width=80% height=80%>
 </p>

 4. Open the platformio.ini file and update the path to the RVfpga-Pipeline simulator.
-To do this, replace the following line:
+To do this, replace the first line shown below for the second line shown below:

 <p align="center">
   <img src="Line1.png" width=80% height=80%>
 </p>

-    For:

 <p align="center">
   <img src="Line2.png" width=80% height=80%>